danmcduff/scampsdataset/README.md

 ## How the Dataset was Created:

+The synthetic videos were created using a graphics pipeline.
+A key part of our work is a realistic model of facial blood flow.
+We simulate blood flow by adjusting properties of the physically-based shading material we use for the face (https://www.blender.org/).
+The albedo component of the material is a texture map transferred from a high-quality 3D face scan.
+The facial hair has been removed from these textures by an artist so that the skin properties can be easily manipulated (3D hair can be added later in the process).
+Specular effects are controlled with an artist-created roughness map, to make some parts of the face (e.g. the lips) shinier than others.

+As blood flows through the skin, the composition of the skin changes and causes variations in subsurface color.
+We manipulate skin tone changes using the subsurface color parameters.
+The weights for this are derived from the absorption spectrum of hemoglobin and typical frequency bands from an exemplar digital camera (https://www.bnl.gov/atf/docs/scout-g_users_manual.pdf) (Red: 550-700 nm, Green: 400-650 nm, Blue: 350-550 nm).

 ![An image of a system diagram which shows how the synthetic avatars were created.
 The base skin albedo is altered using the blood volume pulse signal and then clothing, hair and background are added](images/architecture.jpg)